 At the third layer, Natural Person 4 qualifies as a beneficial owner for the purposes of the PMLFTR since he ultimately owns 33.6% of the shares in Company V – being the only beneficiary of Trust Y, he/she is considered to own 18% of the shares in Company V through Trust Y and Company W, and 15.6% of the shares in Company V through Company Z and Company X.

+NOTE:

-NOTE: Whenever the shares of a body corporate (the customer) are held in Trust, and that trust is administered by a corporate trustee, subject persons are not expected to identify and verify the beneficial owner(s) of that corporate trustee.
-The requirement is to identify and verify the identity of the beneficial owner of the customer’s entity, i.e., the body corporate, and not the trustee administering the trust which holds the shares in that body corporate.
+Whenever the shares in a body corporate (the customer) are held in trust, the subject person is not expected to identify and verify all of the beneficial owners of the trust (i.e. the parties indicated in paragraph (b) of the definition of beneficial owner provided for in the PMLFTR) as the beneficial owners of the said shares.

+Given that the customer would here be the body corporate and not the trust itself, determination of the beneficial ownership of the shares and of the body corporate itself requires that the subject person:

+identifies who is the beneficiary of the trust; and

+considers whether the said benefit, together with any other direct or indirect interest that individual may have within the body corporate, is sufficient to meet the conditions at law to be considered as a beneficial owner of the said body corporate.